broegaard/telemed/README.md

 ### Internal - publishing ###

 * `./gradlew :broker:bintrayUpload` and hit the publish button.
+BinTray API key must be provided as a environment variable.

 Diary
 ===